xen-project/xen/docs/misc/xen-command-line.markdown

 certain you don't plan on having PV guests which use this feature, turning it off can reduce the attack surface.

+### pv-l1tf (x86)
+> `= List of [ <bool>, dom0=<bool>, domu=<bool> ]`

+> Default: `false` on believed-unaffected hardware, or in pv-shim mode.
+>          `domu`  on believed-affected hardware.

+Mitigations for L1TF / XSA-273 / CVE-2018-3620 for PV guests.

+For backwards compatibility, we may not alter an architecturally-legitimate pagetable entry a PV guest chooses to write.
+We can however force such a guest into shadow mode so that Xen controls the PTEs which are reachable by the CPU pagewalk.

+Shadowing is performed at the point where a PV guest first tries to write an L1TF-vulnerable PTE.
+Therefore, a PV guest kernel which has been updated with its own L1TF mitigations will not trigger shadow mode if it is well behaved.

+If CONFIG\_SHADOW\_PAGING is not compiled in, this mitigation instead crashes the guest when an L1TF-vulnerable PTE is written, which still allows updated, well-behaved PV guests to run, despite Shadow being compiled out.

+In the pv-shim case, Shadow is expected to be compiled out, and a malicious guest kernel can only leak data from the shim Xen, rather than the host Xen.

 ### pv-shim (x86)
 > `= <boolean>`